 What Does Piracy Mean?

 Piracy refers to the unauthorized or illegal reproduction of copyrighted content which is then sold at very low prices in the ‘grey’ market.
 Over the years, as the ease of access to technology increased, piracy has become more frequent.
-For instance, a few years ago CD writers are very much available off the shelf at extremely low prices thus enabling the unauthorized duplication of music CD’s very easy.
+For instance, a few years ago CD writers are very much available off the shelf at extremely low prices thus enabling the unauthorized duplication of music CDs very easily.
 Nowadays, the advent of the internet and digital files has made such duplication and sharing 100 times easier.

-The IT and music industry has taken strong interest in trying to stop or reduce this act.
-While several local and international laws have been created to stop this criminal act, these notwithstanding does not seem to be serving as a strong enough deterrent to the incidence of piracy.
+The IT and music industry has taken a strong interest in trying to stop or reduce this act.
+While several local and international laws have been created to stop this criminal act, these notwithstanding do not seem to be serving as a strong enough deterrent to the incidence of piracy.
 Not even the notable prosecution of owners of several well-known piracy websites seems to have had any effect on the overall scourge.

 Piracy occurs in several different ways such as video piracy, cable piracy, CD piracy, online piracy and more.
 For instance, there is video piracy when a movie is produced in the form of a video cassette without authorization from the rights holder, i.e. the producer.
 Movie producers often sell video rights to another party (mostly after five weeks or more of release in theatres), which makes video cassettes for available selling, or lending.

 Cable piracy, on the other hand, is the illegal transmission of movies through cable networks.
 Newly released movies are oftentimes shown through the cable without obtaining permission from the rights holder.

 Types of Piracy

 There are five major types of piracy namely:

 This involves the illegal reproduction, distribution, and sales of copyright products with the intention of copying the copyrighted material.
 It is very rampant to find counterfeit copies of compact discs incorporating the software programs in the case of packaged software.